AndrewGrant31/QT-Custom-CMake-Wizards/README.md

 ### There were some serious deficiencies in the previous versions.
 ### These have been addressed and the wizards should now work on all platforms.

+### Changes made to the way the final code is presented - writing and
+### compiling the code should be much easier

 Custom wizards for Qt Creator using CMake as the build system.
 * Custom Project Wizard based on CMake